assridha/assridha.github.io/_posts/2025-07-14-most-bitcoin-owned.md

 - $s$: Amount invested per unit time (in USD or other currency)
 - $k$: Power law exponent
 - $P$: Price of Bitcoin at time $t$ (Average trend value)
-- $C$: A fitting constant in the power law price model
+- $A$: A fitting constant in the power law price model
 - $N$: Amount of Bitcoin stacked at $t > t_0$
 - $N_0$: Amount of Bitcoin at $t_0$

 ### Model Assumptions
 We begin by assuming that the price of Bitcoin, $P$, can be described by a simple Power Law model as a function of time, $t$:
 \begin{equation}\label{eq:power_law_price}
-P = C t^k
+P = A t^k
 \end{equation}
-Here, $C$ and $k$ are constants that can be determined by fitting the model to historical Bitcoin price data.
-The exponent $k$ captures the rate of price growth, while $C$ acts as a scaling factor.
+Here, $A$ and $k$ are constants that can be determined by fitting the model to historical Bitcoin price data.
+The exponent $k$ captures the rate of price growth, while $A$ acts as a scaling factor.
+A key assumption here is that this model represents a long-term trend, deliberately smoothing out significant price volatility and cyclical patterns (e.g., 4-year halving cycles).
+The timing of DCA relative to these cycles can have a substantial impact on short-to-medium term accumulation, which is not captured in this analysis.

 ### Initial Conditions
 For this derivation, we assume that we start with no Bitcoin at the beginning of our DCA strategy.
 Therefore, the amount of Bitcoin at time $t_0$ is zero: